timmyraynor/timmyraynor.github.io/_posts/2018-05-17-nifi-ssl-deep-dive.markdown

 - NiFi nodes truststore
 - CA private key & CA cert

-There's already a lot of blogs/threads talking about how to setup NiFi SSL and how SSL/TLS works, here I want to focus on the schema only for bettern understanding, you could find more step-by-step referenes from HCC link below:
+There's already a lot of blogs/threads talking about how to setup NiFi SSL and how SSL/TLS works, here I want to focus on the schema only for better understanding, you could find more step-by-step references from HCC link below:

 - https://community.hortonworks.com/articles/17293/how-to-create-user-generated-keys-for-securing-nif.html